Weighted Null Space Fitting (WNSF): A Link between The Prediction Error Method and Subspace Identification: Preliminaries

+where $A_K = A-KC$, $B_K = $ and $z_{k} = ^\top$.
+As pointed out in \cite{Qin2006overview}, the innovations form and the predictor form are equivalent, and both can represent the input and output data $\left\{u_k, y_k\right\}$ exactly.
+Same as SSARX \cite{Jansson2003subspace}, for the convenience of the closed-loop identification and ARX modeling, we use the predictor form \eqref{E2} to illustrate our method.

-where $A_K = A-KC$.
-The main focus of this work is to estimate system matrices $A_K$, $C$ and $K$ in a statistically optimal way using input and output data $\left\{u_k, y_k\right\}_{k=1}^{\bar N}$ from a single trajectory.
-It is well known that system matrices can only be recovered up to a similarity transform from input and output data.
-We aim to estimate the observer canonical form of these matrices, which will be defined later.
-We have the following assumptions about the true system and noises. \begin{assumption} [System] The system is stable and minimal, i.e., the spectral radius of $A_K$ satisfies $\rho(A_K) < 1$, and $(A,K)$ is controllable and $(A,C)$ is observable. \end{assumption}
+The main focus of this work is to estimate system matrices $A$, $C$, $B$ and $K$, using input and output data $\left\{u_k, y_k\right\}_{k=1}^{\bar N}$ from a single trajectory, where $\bar N$ is the total number of samples.
+We have the following assumption about the true system.